 Status Sanctions: Sanctions that impact a student’s status with the university, ranging from a Disciplinary Reprimand to Expulsion.

-A. Disciplinary Reprimand: A written warning to the student explaining that the student's violation of university policy requires an official record to be kept in the Office of Student Accountability.
-A subsequent University policy violation following a Disciplinary Reprimand may result in the imposition of more serious sanctions.
-Students who have received a disciplinary reprimand may automatically have their sanction removed from their record.
-In order to be eligible to have the sanction removed, the student must meet the following criteria:
+A written warning to the student explaining that the student's violation of university policy requires an official record to be kept in OSA.
+Students who have received a disciplinary reprimand may automatically have the reprimand removed from their record, so long as they meet the following criteria:

 - It has been at least 12 months since the behavior occurred.

-- The student has not been found responsible for any additional Code of Student or other policy violations, including any alcohol or drug related offenses, on or off campus in the past 12 months.
+- The student has not been found responsible for any additional Code of Student Life, including any alcohol or drug related offenses, on or off campus, in the past 12 months.

-- The student completed all sanctions required by the University and, if applicable, actions required by courts having jurisdiction over the matter.
+- The student completed all assigned sanctions and, if applicable, actions required by courts having jurisdiction over the matter.

-C. Disciplinary Suspension: Involuntarily separation from the University for a period of time after which readmission is possible.
-Conditions for return may be specified.
-The Director of Student Accountability may be required to approve any request for readmission.
+C. Disciplinary Suspension: Involuntarily separation from the University for a pre-determined period of time after which reapplication may be required.
+Conditions for return may be specified at the time of the sanction decision.
+The Associate Dean, Accountability and Care, may be required to approve any request for readmission.